Hypnotherapy to support those with Trauma, PTSD & C-PTSD

 If you’d like to explore this work together, you can book a free connection call to learn more about my bespoke hypnotherapy packages, including

-The Unburden Package : A gentle, structured approach to help you release the weight of the past and feel safe in your body again.
+The Unburden Package : A gentle, structured approach to support in you releasing the weight of the past and begin to feel safer in your body again.

 If you’ve been living with the effects of Trauma, PTSD or C-PTSD, you’ll know how exhausting it is to carry that constant weight: the hyper-vigilance, the shutdowns, the sleepless nights, the emotional swings.